facebook/react/docs/docs/integrating-with-other-libraries.md

   }

   componentDidMount() {
-    this.props.collection.on('add', 'remove', rerender);
+    this.props.collection.on('add', 'remove', this.rerender);
   }

   componentWillUnmount() {
-    this.props.collection.off('add', 'remove', rerender);
+    this.props.collection.off('add', 'remove', this.rerender);
   }

   render() {